When the arctic winds blow, your health can suffer. What are the biggest challenges winter can bring? We asked six of our experts:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-To minimize dry skin all year, avoid long, hot showers, she says, and use warm, tepid water instead.
+To minimize dry skin all year, avoid long, hot showers, she says.
+Use warm, tepid water instead.
 Apply body lotion within three to five minutes to seal in moisture.

 To minimize the impact of cold weather on joints, dress warmly and in layers, she advises.
 When going outdoors, wear mittens, socks and a hat.

-Staying active throughout winter is good for the joints.
+Staying active throughout winter is good for your joints.
 Try cold-weather-friendly activities like walking indoors, swimming and aerobics classes.

 You can also consider vitamin D supplements.
 “We don’t get enough vitamin D from the sunlight in the dreary winter months,” Dr. Konya says.